jbellsey/redux-model-utils/docs/actions.md

 (Most of this doc is a guide.
 There is a reference at the bottom of this file.)

-### Action map example
+## Action map example

 An action map allows you to fully describe actions as self-contained packages, which we call *action definitions*.
 Each key in the `actionMap` object is a single action definition.

-Here again is the example from earlier:
+Here is the example from earlier:

 ```javascript
 let actionMap = {